PiggerRight/Write-ups-and-notes/OverTheWire/Bandit/Level13.md

 00000020: 2653 5904 ab91 e100 001c 7fff fffb bebf  &SY.............
 ...
 ```
-**Important**: Unprintable characters are presented by `.`.
+**Unprintable characters** are presented by `.`.

-Magic number (file signature) is a sequence of bytes at the beginning of the hexdump, it helps to examine the file type.
+**Magic number** (file signature) is a sequence of bytes at the beginning of the hexdump, it helps to examine the file type.
+Sometimes it can be sequence of characters instead of numbers.

-Plain text files usually don't have a magic number; while the others have.
+Plain text files usually don't have a magic number, while the others have.
 (Eg: `.png`, `.gz`,...)

 ### file